 On Demand on YouTube & our website

 Student Ministry Worship Live on Facebook

 923 families have committed $6,854,937 | Updated September 4, 2018

-Our 53-year history at Prince of Peace Lutheran Church is full of bold risks we have taken in order to meet the needs of the community around us.
+Since 1963, our history at Prince of Peace Lutheran Church has been full of bold risks we have taken in order to meet the needs of the community around us.

 Our community has changed dramatically and once again it’s time for bold steps forward.